Azure/azure-openapi-validator/docs/rules.md

 Please refer to [collection-object-properties-naming.md](./collection-object-properties-naming.md) for details.

+### ConsistentPatchProperties

+The properties in the patch body must be present in the resource model and follow json merge patch.

+Please refer to [consistent-patch-properties.md](./consistent-patch-properties.md) for details.

 ### ConsistentResponseBody

 The standard pattern for REST operations is that a create (PUT), read (GET), and update (PATCH) all return